SSL (TLS) certificates for Adobe Commerce on cloud infrastructure

 Can I use wildcard TLS certificates?

-No. As part of our TLS optimization, Adobe is ending support for wildcard TLS certificates.
-We are identifying those merchants that use a wildcard certificate and are configured in the Fastly console for Adobe Commerce, and contacting them, and asking that they be replaced with exact domains to ensure TLS coverage.
-To replace a wildcard TLS certificate, please visit the domain section of the Fastly plugin.
+Wildcard TLS certificates can only be used with your custom certificate and not with Adobe Commerce Let's Encrypt certificates.
+As part of our TLS optimization, Adobe is ending support for wildcard TLS certificates.
+We are identifying and contacting merchants that use a wildcard certificate with Adobe's Let's Encrypt certificates and are configured in the [!DNL Fastly] console for Adobe Commerce.
+We are asking that these wildcard certificates be replaced with exact domains to ensure TLS coverage.
+To replace a wildcard TLS certificate, please visit the domain section of the [!DNL Fastly] plugin.
 From here, exact domains can be added, and the wildcard can be removed.
-Please note, DNS will need to point to Fastly for these new domains to route through the CDN.
-Once the domains are added and DNS is updated, a matching Let’s Encrypt certificate will be provisioned.
-If you don't remove a domain that is pointing to Fastly using a wildcard, Adobe will delete the shared certificate.
+Please note that DNS will need to point to [!DNL Fastly] for these new domains to route through the CDN.
+Once the domains are added and DNS is updated, a matching Let's Encrypt certificate will be provisioned.
+If you don't remove a domain that is pointing to [!DNL Fastly] using a wildcard, Adobe will delete the shared certificate.
 This may result in a site outage if you do not have the URL FQDN configured and the same URL FQDN set up in your DNS.
-You should therefore confirm that the URL’s configured also have a one-to-one match in their DNS pointing to Fastly.
+You should therefore confirm that the URLs configured also have a one-to-one match in their DNS pointing to [!DNL Fastly].

 What should I do if my domain is no longer pointing to Adobe Commerce?

-If your domain is no longer pointing to Adobe Commerce, please remove it from the Fastly/Adobe Commerce system.
-See Fastly Deleting a domain to learn more.
+If your domain is no longer pointing to Adobe Commerce, please remove it from the [!DNL Fastly]/Adobe Commerce system.
+See [!DNL Fastly] Deleting a domain to learn more.
 While it is not necessary to point your domain to Adobe Commerce, confirm if a top-level domain TLS certificate is required.
 If a top-level domain is required, please update your DNS to point to Adobe Commerce.
 If it is already pointing to Adobe Commerce, update your CAA record to include lets-encrypt.
-If you perform these steps, you will see the LE Cert updated with the necessary secondary URL’s that the cert covers.
+If you perform these steps, you will see the LE Cert updated with the necessary secondary URL's that the cert covers.

 Provision SSL/TLS certificates in our developer documentation